List of K.O.3an Guo characters: Xiao Qiao (小喬)

 Xiao Qiao is a pretty girl who is best friends with Diao Chan (貂蟬), the two often discuss personal things together.

 She has a hard time watching her mouth; for some reason, whenever she says something bad will happen it always does, causing everyone around to feel fearful and uneasy whenever she voices her opinions.
 Others often refer to this as Crow's Mouth (烏鴉嘴).

+She sometimes involves herself with the Five Tiger Generals' (五虎將) missions.

+Like any girl, she is attracted to men with strength and great ambitions.

+She was a dancer two years prior to the show's beginning, but quit after her painful breakup with Zhou Yu.